 Let’s follow the story of a hypothetical student who applies to Totsuki Academy.
 We’ll call her Carol.

 Now, Carol comes from a small-time family-owned restaurant, so she has a healthy culinary background.
 But, like most of the Totsuki student body, she wants to up her skills so that she can enhance the reputation of her parents’ restaurant and feel worthy of inheriting it.
 So she applies to the academy and gets accepted.
 Cue confetti.

 The challenges, however, don’t cease at the front gate.
 Students are pushed through the grinder which is the Hell Camp and stood up for multiple lashings as interns for the Stagiaire, and while it all beats Carol down to within a centimeter of her life, she manages to pull through, sometimes squeaking by with passing results.
 Then comes the beach exam.
 Her group just barely misses its target sales goal, and she’s expelled on the spot.
 No redos, no explanations on what she could’ve done better.
-Just kicked to the curb with all that effort and experience amounting to nothing.
+Just kicked to the curb with all that effort and experience amounting to, in the academy’s eyes, nothing.

 Reading the manga, none of these implied or applied consequences emboss themselves as bad practices on the academy’s part.
 It wasn’t until Azami came along that it dawned on me just how educationally immoral the expulsion criteria of Waffles truly is.
 That’s because the academy isn’t unbelievably strict due to conscious worldbuilding decisions but because expulsion adds a real risk factor to the main cast’s challenges.